-One issue is that we need to build with subscriber base from scratch, so it will take time for this channel to pick up.
+One issue is that we need to build with the subscriber base from scratch so it will take time for this channel to pick up.
 But patient list building will payout in terms of returns.
 After six months if you have a decent list and other competitors do not have one, you would have a better reach.

 There is no method currently to submit a list of emails to Google or Safari and get a similar list for Push Notification back.

-- You can choose to trigger the Push Subscription pop up on Button Click, at specific place in your site – like Subscribe to Price Alert, or after downloading a white paper, or any other action.
+- You can choose to trigger the Push Subscription pop up on Button Click, at a specific place in your site – like Subscribe to Price Alert, or after downloading a white paper, or any other action.

 Segment your push notifications users during subscription for better targeting